jgscott/STA380/syllabus.md

 - NIST Engineering Statistics Handbook, [Chapter 1](http://www.itl.nist.gov/div898/handbook/eda/eda.htm).
 Yes, this webpage has a "Geocities circa 1998" look to it, but its discussion of exploratory data analysis is at least as good as anything you have to pay for.
 - _Elements_: selections from [_Elements of Statistical Learning_](http://statweb.stanford.edu/~tibs/ElemStatLearn/), by Hastie, Tibshirani, and Friedman.
 A standard reference on data mining from a more statistical perspective.
 Referrered to as "Elements" in the course outline.

+## Students with disabilities

+Upon request, the University of Texas at Austin provides appropriate academic accommodations for qualified students with disabilities.
+Services for Students with Disabilities (SSD) is housed in the Office of the Dean of Students, located on the fourth floor of the Student Services Building.
+Information on how to register, downloadable forms, including guidelines for documentation, accommodation request letters, and releases of information are available online at http://deanofstudents.utexas.edu/ssd/index.php.
+Please do not hesitate to contact SSD at (512) 471-6259, VP: (512) 232-2937 or via e-mail if you have any questions.